 The computation of CPI is quite rigorous and detailed.
 It is one of the most critical metrics for studying the economy.
-A national statistical agency called the Ministry of Statistics and Programme implementation (MOSPI) publishes the CPI numbers around the 2nd week of every month.
+A national statistical agency, the Ministry of Statistics and Programme Implementation (MOSPI), publishes the CPI numbers around the 2nd week of every month.
 The RBI’s challenge is to strike a balance between inflation and interest rates.
 Usually, a low-interest rate tends to increase inflation, and a high-interest rate tends to arrest inflation.

 12.4 – Index of Industrial Production (IIP)

 Roughly about 15 different industries submit their production data to the ministry, which collates the data and releases it as an index number.
-If the IIP is increasing it indicates a vibrant industrial environment (as the production is going up) and hence a positive sign for the economy and markets.
+If the IIP increases, it indicates a vibrant industrial environment (as the production is going up) and hence a positive sign for the economy and markets.
 A decreasing IIP indicates a sluggish production environment, hence a negative sign for the economy and markets.

 12.5 – Purchasing Managers Index (PMI)

 The PMI number usually oscillates around 50.
-A reading above 50 indicates expansion and below 50 indicates a contraction in the economy.
-And a reading at 50 indicates no change in the economy.
+A reading above 50 indicates expansion, and below 50 indicates a contraction in the economy.
+And reading at 50 indicates no change in the economy.